The Story of SHOKA Community

 In March 2015, Hands at Work began walking with four women who have compassionate hearts to serve and care for the most vulnerable children in their community.
 These local volunteers have shown their dedication and love for the children in Shoka by visiting them in their homes and listening to each child’s struggles.
 Because of the massive food shortage due to the drought, Hands at Work realised the desperate need to begin feeding this year.
 The Oshoek Service Centre team visited the community to meet with the Care Workers and were amazed at the ownership they had quickly taken of their community.
 In just one week, the Care Workers had prepared a storage room for food, built a cooking shelter, set up gutters and water tanks for water harvesting, and recruited five more women to become Care Workers.

-On July 6, 2016 Hands at Work began caring for 50 of the most vulnerable children in Shoka Community.
+On July 6, 2016 Hands at Work began caring for 50 of the most vulnerable children in Shoka Community and have since increased to 100.
 These children will be provided with one basic nutritious meal a day, access to education and basic health care.
 They are receiving love and care from the passionate Care Workers who have come together to support and serve the children in Shoka.

 Alica* is 19 years old but is only in grade 4.
 Since she is not a Swaziland citizen she does not have the correct papers to attend school and has been chased away many times.
 A lack of food has always been a huge challenge for Alica, especially because of the drought.
 Before attending the Care Point at Shoka CBO, it was common for Alica to go a week without food.
 However, Care Workers have brought hope into her life.
 They are committed to ensuring Alica receives daily food and consistent encouragement and support.